shashikanuwan/Institute-Management-System/README.md

 ## Security Vulnerabilities

-If you discover a security vulnerability within Laravel, please send an e-mail to Shashika Nuwan via [Shashika Nuwan](mailto:kumararanaweera1999@gmail.com).
+If you discover a security vulnerability within this app, please send an e-mail to Shashika Nuwan via [Shashika Nuwan](mailto:kumararanaweera1999@gmail.com).
 All security vulnerabilities will be promptly addressed.